SellaRafaeli/jabjs/JabJS-Introduction.md

 * Tiny: ~1.5K compressed.
 * Pure JS, creates bindings without changing HTML markup: Keep your JS out of your markup.
 * Source code is easily readable and modifiable - understand exactly what is happening, customize to your own needs.
-* Orthogonal to other JS libraries - use it anywhere, without depending or modifying anything else.
+* Orthogonal to other JS libraries - use it anywhere, with any other library or templating, without depending or modifying anything else.

 #### Etymology
 "JabJS" is named after its main inspiration, KnockoutJS.